-This is a drag and drop page builder where you don’t need any prior knowledge of web development or designing in order to build a page.
+This is a drag and drop page builder where you don’t need any prior knowledge of web development or designing to build a page.

 Elementor is heavily known to focus more on websites and landing pages.
 With this being said using Elementor as a starting base for your pages you can sign up for their free version.